PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-12.md

 was deleted.
 Validation remained single-process and sequential, with no new dependency or TensorFlow import.

+The remaining boundary-input Mul→Sum→Reshape normalization helper is now an indexed ordered pass.
+Both raw production calls were replaced in place by `run_boundary_input_normalization_cleanup`, with stable `LAYOUT_PLAN` ID `layout.boundary_input_mul_sum_reshape`.
+The implementation uses the shared GraphIndex for consumer lookup, input rewiring, and structural Transpose removal, and uses LayoutState-aware pruning.
+Its exact indexed guard retains the synthetic-boundary name/permutation, exclusive edges, constant shape, kept reduction dimensions, channel-axis, protected-output, and terminal Reshape requirements before opening a transaction.

+Sequential verification completed with:

+- `5 passed, 24 deselected` for success, fan-out no-op, architecture, diagnostics, and irrelevant preflight coverage; success used one index build and one snapshot, while the preflight-relevant fan-out case used zero snapshots;
+- `1083 passed, 5 deselected, 2 warnings in 138.82s` for the full direct suite.

+A sequential read-only scan of all readable root ONNX files found no model whose source graph directly contains the exact input Transpose→Mul→ReduceSum→Reshape topology.
+Therefore no unrelated root model was used as evidence for this pass; the exact ModelIR fixtures and full conversion suite are the applicable gate.
+No temporary inference output was created, and no dependency or TensorFlow import was added.

 ## Previous pause checkpoint — `fb-refactor2` after `19cb989`

 ### Completed work